diegoojeda/wordle-compose/Readme.md

   trigger different recompositions.
 - An offline mode would be great, there's already a `LocalWordsRepository` in place that would make its implementation trivial.
-- Fix the error snackbar showing more than once when the word is not in the dictionary

 ### Side notes